gryphonmyers/weddell/README.md

 Returns a promise that will resolve once the pending render promise has completed (or immediately, if there is no pending render promise).

 **Kind**: instance method of [<code>Component</code>](#Weddell.Component)
-<a name="Weddell.Component.state"></a>

-#### Component.state : <code>object</code>
-Stub property.
-Typically, components override this property, returning the keys and default state values.
-When a component is initialized, it will use this object when creating its own local transient state object.
-Once initialized, subsequent changes to any key in the WeddellComponent#state object will trigger component rerenders -> DOM patches.

-**Kind**: static property of [<code>Component</code>](#Weddell.Component)
-**Todo**

-- Example showing merging values with super
-- Example showing computed functions
-- Example demonstrating serializability constraints.

 <a name="Weddell.Component.markup"></a>

 #### Component.markup : [<code>VirtualDomTemplate</code>](#VirtualDomTemplate)